OSGeo/PROJ/docs/source/development/reference/functions.rst

           When using that syntax, the axis order and unit for geographic CRS will be longitude, latitude, and the unit degrees.

+        - the name of a CRS as found in the PROJ database, e.g "WGS84", "NAD27", etc.

         - more generally any string accepted by :c:func:`proj_create`

     An "area of use" can be specified in area.
 When it is supplied, the more accurate transformation between two given systems can be chosen.

+    When no area of use is specific and several coordinate operations are possible depending on the area of use, this function will internally store those candidate coordinate operations in the return PJ object.
+Each subsequent coordinate transformation done with :c:func:`proj_trans` will then select the appropriate coordinate operation by comparing the input coordinates with the area of use of the candidate coordinate operations.

     Example call: